JuliaPy/PyCall.jl/README.md

 The method arguments and return values are automatically converted between Julia and Python.
 All Python special methods are supported (`__len__`, `__add__`, etc.).

-`@pydef` allows for multiple inheritance of Python types:
+`@pydef` allows for multiple inheritance of Python classes:

     @pydef type SomeType <: (BaseClass1, BaseClass2)
         ...